Last updated on December 14th, 2025

 When to visit Valley of Fire State Park

 Valley of Fire State Park is open year round, which gives you tons of flexibility.
-But here are some of our tips of when to visit to ensure you have decent weather and lower crowds!
+But here are some of our tips for the best time to visit to ensure you have decent weather and lower crowds!

 Visit in the non-summer months